Bumper Offer

 Bumper Offer is a 2009 Indian Telugu-language action comedy romance film directed by Jaya Ravindra.
 The film stars Sairam Shankar and Bindu Madhavi.
 The music of the film was composed by Raghu Kunche.
 The film released on 23 October 2009.
 Puri Jagannadh produced this film apart from writing the story and the dialogues.
 The movie was a commercial success.
-The movie was remade in Bengali in 2013 as Loveria.
+The movie was remade in Bengali in 2013 as Loveria and in Bengali Bangladesh in 2020 as Shoshurbari Zindabad 2.

 Plot

 Sai completes his education and wastes his time.
 He refuses to marry as her mother Ramanamma wanted to put some responsibility on him.
 Sai"s father Rao is a clerk with a real estate firm run by Surya Prakash.

 Once, Surya Prakash"s daughter Aiswarya breaks the leg of Sai mistaking him to be someone who tried to tease her.
 This makes him lose his heart to Aiswarya.
 After a few turn of events, Aiswarya too falls flat for Sai.
 But this irks Surya Prakash who tried to thrash both Rao and Sai black and blue.
 Aiswarya reaches the spot and warns that she would shoot herself if any harm is done to them.

 Surya Prakash budges to the situation and gives an offer to Sai to earn at least five per cent value of his assets and marry Aiswarya.
 But the latter refuses the offer saying that he is giving another bumper offer to Surya Prakash that he would make him lose his entire property and assets and pull him down to the earth and make him equal to their family to catch the hand of Aiswarya.

 What plans did Sai make to make Surya Prakash bankrupt?
 What happens to the love between Sai and Aiswarya?
 Who is Mallikarjun and what kind of help or harm did he do to Sai?
 Did Sai emerge victorious in teaching a lesson to Surya Prakash?
 Answers to all these questions form part of the climax.